 HOW WE DISTINGUISH OURSELVES AS AN NVM BROKER IN THE AMSTERDAM HOUSING MARKET

-We distinguish ourselves as NVM real estate agents by our unique data reports of the Amsterdam housing market.
-As estate agents, we comply with various strict training and quality requirements.
-The association of NVM brokers has about 4000 members.
-Also within this group of brokers, we distinguish ourselves by our data-oriented approach.
-Together with another 54 estate agents, we are members of Qualis.
+We distinguish ourselves as NVM brokers through our unique data reports of the Amsterdam housing market.
+As brokers, we meet several strict educational and quality requirements.
+The association of NVM brokers has a membership of around 4000 brokers.
+Also within this group of brokers we distinguish ourselves by our data-oriented approach.
+In addition, together with 54 other brokers, we are affiliated with Qualis.

 Amsterdam housing market; Curious about the numbers in your neighbourhood?